CosmosContracts/testnets/uni-5/03_V12_ALPHA_UPGRADE.md

 # If it is not found, your go path is not set
 ```

+## Node Gas Fees Change

-Edit your juno config in the app file (`~/.juno/config/app.toml`) to be 0 fees for any denoms set.
+Edit your Juno node app file config (`$HOME/.juno/config/app.toml`) to be 0 fees for any denoms set.
 This will take effect next restart.

     minimum-gas-prices = "0ujunox"

+## Setup Feeder

 Next, create a new price feeder account using the test keyring.
 This account will need to be sent 1 JUNOX _(1000000ujunox)_.
 This can be done before or after the upgrade takes place.